SolarEnergyRacers/solar_car_control_system/README.md

 ## License

-This project is published under the GNU General Public License v3.0, see [LICENSE](LICENSE).
+This project is published under the [GNU General Public License v3.0](LICENSE).